aquasecurity/defsec/avd_docs/kubernetes/general/AVD-KCV-0076/docs.md

-Ensure that the client certificate authorities file ownership is set to root:root
+Ensure that the certificate authorities file ownership is set to root:root.

 ### Impact
 <!-- Add Impact here -->